 I love how you do your thing.
 I love how you have vision that really sees.
 I love how you unleash the Wonder Women-in-waiting who are one kind word away from stepping into the sun.

-If you’re a recess-sitter, ask God if He’s got something better planned for you.
-Ask Him to show you the lies you’ve believed, and the truth that overwhelms them.
+If you’re a recess-sitter, ask God to show you the lies you’ve believed, and the truth that overwhelms them.
 Ask Him to give you the courage to step into your calling.

 Then go find your people—your quirky, DC Comics crowd.
 Go step out on the playground with the ones who need the very thing you have to offer.